bmedicke/quantum_cryptography/software.md

 python3.9 -c 'import ssl;print(ssl.OPENSSL_VERSION)'
 ```

-# cloning and starting the notebooks
+# cloning and initial setup

 Depending on your OS the `python3.9` binary might be called `python3` or
 `python`.
 Check that you have the right version with the `--version` flag.